Morrisons Delivery Refund: How Refunds Work and How to Request One

 First: Was there something wrong with the order itself?
 If yes, Morrisons usually wants you to use My Orders quickly, especially within 24 hours for recent online orders.

-Once you view refunds this way, the process feels less confusing: standard recent order issue first through My Orders, then Customer Services if the self-service window has passed or the case is more unusual.
+Once you view refunds this way, the process feels less confusing: recent order issues usually start through My Orders, while Customer Services becomes more relevant if the self-service window has passed or the case is more unusual.

 Final Thoughts